peakshift/peakshift-website/abstractions/contacts/index.md

 tags: [bitcoin design abstractions]
 ---

+> How might we easier store and reference payment destinations for the various entities and individuals we transact with?

 An encrypted and locally stored contact list that maps Contacts details with bitcoin addresses/output descriptors or other address generators, peer-to-peer style endpoints for messaging another contact like a Tor hidden service url or node public key.

 This abstraction is able to touch on a number of challenges encountered by application developers and end users.